This post may contain affiliate links. Please see my disclosure policy for details.

 Make sure you haggle for a good price.
 Don’t get impatient and cave, take your time and discuss prices over chai.

-One guy selling jewellery promised a 2-year guarantee and if I found myself in Goa I could get something fixed or replaced for free, cool huh?
+One guy selling jewellery promised a 2-year guarantee and if I found myself in Goa I could get something fixed or replace for free, cool huh?

 7. Falafel is life in Pushkar

 Pushkar is a pure city, pure vegetarian and nonalcoholic – that means eggs too although there are restaurants that have ‘secret’ menus if you ask.

-The best food in Pushkar are the falafel wallas (vendors) on the main market street.
+The best food in Pushkar is the falafel wallas (vendors) on the main market street.
 Catering for the masses of Israeli tourists that flock here.